survivalizeed/Hgine/Extern/Lua/readme.md

-Use the x86 for a x86 build\n
-Use the x64 for a x64 build
+Use the x86 for a x86 build.
+Use the x64 for a x64 build.

 Note:
-The includes are written in C so you need to wrap the includes in an extern "C" { }
+The includes are written in C so you need to wrap the includes in an extern "C" { }.
  The static library is a .a file and not a .lib file.
 Just so you know ;)

 visit lua's site -> http://www.lua.org/